 Charles Kinnear's Eyewitness Account

-On December 21, 1938, 70-year-old Charles Kinnear (b.
-1868), a Seattleite who was in the real estate business, gave a Works Progress Administration (WPA) writer his eyewitness account of this event.
-Charles Kinnear had witnessed these murders as a 14-year-old boy.
+On December 21, 1938, 70-year-old Charles Kinnear, a Seattleite who was in the real estate business, gave a Works Progress Administration (WPA) writer his eyewitness account of the lynchings.
+Charles Kinnear had witnessed the murders as a 14-year-old boy.
 Here is his account:

 "A young man, a Mr. Reynolds, held in high esteem by all the citizens of Seattle, left his home one morning for his place of business down town.
 He had been recently married to a beautiful young woman.
 She came down to the gate with him that morning.
 He kissed her good-bye and went down the street while she stood watching him.